COVID-19 SAFETY PROTOCOLS

 Hand-Washing, Disinfecting, Supplies & Snacks

-Shared supplies during camp are limited and sanitized between uses.
+Shared supplies are sanitized between uses.

 Van is fully cleaned and sanitized before and after each session.